cdimoulis/backbone-php/README.md

 in your application.
 You may remove any files associated with the example.

 #### For testing and examples
 For the purposes of testing and learning this repo is a complete working PHP app.
 Assuming PHP is installed simply run `start.sh` in the root directory.
+This uses the built in PHP server.
+This server uses the `/dev.ini` file.
+Feel free to edit if you wish to use your in ini file.
+Also this file causes all requests to be initially routed to `/init.php`.

-Beginning with `example.php` you can see how to setup a page for use of the app.
+Beginning with the file `/example.php` you can see how to setup a page for use of the app.
 This includes the use of backbone views, models, controllers.

 ## Page Setup
 Refer to `/example.php`.